Anton Webern: Anschluss

-Support for the Anschluss rested on antisemitism, economic prospects, (Note: Austrofascists enacted unpopular economic measures amid 1930s mass unemployment; the Nazis waged economic warfare (e.g., the thousand-mark ban).) and the idea of a Greater Germany.
+Support for the Anschluss rested on antisemitism, economic prospects, (Note: Austrofascists enacted unpopular economic measures amid 1930s mass unemployment; the Nazis waged economic warfare (e.g., the thousand-mark ban).) and the old idea of a Greater Germany.
 (Note: Austrian pan-Germans, Grossdeutschen, or Deutschnationalisten hoped for stable prosperity via some form of Greater German nation-state like the Reich.
 This hope was shared by some Social Democrats and was not alien to Social Christians.
 The Greater German People's Party received a maximum of 17% of the vote during 1919–1933 elections, mostly from students, teachers, and civil servants.
 They were most popular in Styria and Carinthia.
 First they governed with the Social Christians.
 Austrian Nazis won their parliamentary seats by 1933.
 That year they joined forces with the Social Democrats.
 They had Nazi affinity, though not identity, as of 1934.
 Schuschnigg described Hitler's plans for Austria as "pan-German" in 1936.)
 Under some duress, Theodor Innitzer ushered in Catholic support.
 The Austrian Nazis and Social Democrats, both outlawed, were linked in opposition to the Austrofascists.
-Karl Renner supported unification as a matter of self-determination before the years (1933–1938) of Gleichschaltung and Nazi soft power, (Note: Deteriorating German-Austrian relations and Austrian weakening were marked by the July Putsch, assassinations (including Engelbert Dollfuss's), and terror (including bombings "almost daily" in Austria).) and he and others now supported (or accepted as inevitable) the 1938 Anschluss.
+Before the Austrofascist years (1933–1938) of Gleichschaltung and Nazi soft power, Karl Renner supported unification as a matter of self-determination.
+(Note: Deteriorating German-Austrian relations and Austrian weakening were marked by the July Putsch, assassinations (including Engelbert Dollfuss's), and terror (including bombings "almost daily" in Austria).)
+Now he and others supported or accepted the Anschluss as inevitable.
 Otto Bauer, in exile, expressed some acceptance with profound resignation and misgivings, having worked toward Austria's German incorporation since Provisional National Assembly's 1918 vote.
 Webern had long shared in common pan-German sentiments, especially during wartime.
 He also likely hoped to conduct again, securing a firmer future for his family under a new regime proclaiming itself "socialist" no less than nationalist.
 According to what Josef Polnauer, a fellow early Schoenberg pupil, historian, and librarian, told the Moldenhauers, Webern's optimism was not dispelled until 1941.

 Krasner emphasized Webern's "naiveté" but acknowledged that he himself had been "foolhardy" as to the danger of antisemitism, recalling "read[ing] in the papers ... denials" and "want[ing] to see for myself" in 1938.
-(Note: Krasner further recalled that only his US passport saved him from locals and police when revisiting Vienna in 1941 to help friends (e.g., Schoenberg's daughter Gertrude, her husband Felix Greissle) emigrate.)
+(Note: Krasner further recalled that only his U.S. passport saved him from locals and police when revisiting Vienna in 1941 to help friends (e.g., Schoenberg's daughter Gertrude, her husband Felix Greissle) emigrate.)
 Consensus had emerged on the center, left, and in some mainstream Jewish organizations that antisemitism was only a means to political power since its 1890s definition as the "socialism of fools".
 The Frankfurt School first treated it within the rubric of class conflict (Adorno began to consider it otherwise in his 1939 "Fragments on Wagner"), and Franz Neumann briefly contended that the Nazis would "never allow a complete extermination of the Jews" in his 1942 Behemoth (before revisions in 1944).